Gautambaro/StudyNotion/README.md

 # Front-end
 The front end is part of the platform that the user interacts with.
 It's like the "face" of the platform that the user sees and interacts with.
-The front end of StudyNotion is designed using a tool called Figma, which is a popular design tool that allows for the creation of clean and minimal user interfaces.
-You can take a look at the Figma design for the StudyNotion front-end by following this link: <https://www.figma.com/file/Mikd0FjHKAofUlWQSi70nf/StudyNotion_shared>.
+The front end of StudyNotion is designed using a tool called Figma, which is a popular design tool that allows for the creation of clean and minimal user

 The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:
 #### *For Students:*